 We thought of adding an extra button for switching between the two modes, Automatic and Manual Keys.
 It would have meant one more button on many of the pages.
 We tried it and it looked cluttered.
 An easier solution: We made the Exit button always easy to reach.
-To switch from Manual to Automated Keys or vice versa, simply click Exit and launch the program again to choose the other mode.
+To switch from Manual keys to Keyless or vice versa, simply click Exit and launch the program again to choose the other mode.

 For further work with Manual Keys